 The United Nations and other humanitarian organizations consider FGM a violation of human rights.
-As early as 1979 the WHO recommended, at an international conference, that the practice should be eradicated and in 1993 the World Health Assembly called for abolition of the practice.
-Consequently, most countries have strict laws forbidding the practice.
+As early as 1979 the WHO recommended, at an international conference, that the practice should be eradicated and in 1993 the World Health Assembly called for

-Female Genital Mutilation is reported to exist in many African countries, in some it is performed on all or most women while in others it may be performed only on some women belonging to certain ethnic groups.
+Female Genital Mutilation is reported to exist in many African countries.
+In some, it is performed on all or most women while in others it may be performed only on some women belonging to certain ethnic groups.

-The countries where FGM is reported to be practiced with varying applications of Types and different prevalence rates are:
+The countries where FGM is reported to be

 Benin; Burkina Faso; Cameroon; Central African Republic; Chad, Democratic Republic of the Congo, Djibouti, Egypt, Eritrea, Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Kenya, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, Somalia, Somaliland, Sudan, Tanzania, Togo, Uganda.

 It has long been accepted that FGM is ubiquitous in Somaliland but accurate data has been lacking.
 Anecdotal evidence suggests that the procedure was commonly performed on girls between the ages of 4 and 11 and that 95–100% of women had undergone the procedure, the majority of whom having been subjected to the most severe form of mutilation.
 The study included in this present report shows that 97 % of the Somaliland women receiving antenatal care at Edna Adan Hospital have undergone FGM.
-In Somaliland the women refer to their procedure by two names, the Sunna and the Pharaonic.
-The Sunna correlates with Type 1 and 2 but also involves stitching of the anterior part of the genitalia to varying extent.
-The Pharaonic correlates with Type 3.
+In

-Many successful awareness campaigns have been run in Somaliland since 1997 and as a result more Somalilanders are willing to openly discuss the topic of FGM and are becoming increasingly concerned about the health risks associated with the procedure.
+Many successful awareness campaigns have been run in Somaliland since 1997 and as a

 The day of the FGM is considered an important event but it is kept secret from the pre-menarche child, and then sprung upon her once the necessary preparations have been made.
 Senior female members of the community, relatives, traditional birth attendants (TBA’s) or occasionally healthcare workers may be called upon to carry out the procedure.

 The age at which female genital mutilation is performed varies from country to country and according to the type of mutilation being done.
 The SUNNA is generally the type that is performed at a very young age and may be carried out soon after birth, during the first week of life or at any time before the Menarche.
-In the case of EXCICION and INFIBULATION when more tissues are to be removed which entail more manipulations, the child is allowed to grow older so that the tissues intended for excision are also given a chance to grow.
+In the case of EXCISION and INFIBULATION when more tissues are to be removed, entailing more manipulations, the child is allowed to grow older so that the tissues intended for excision are also given a chance to grow.
 This gives the operator a better pinch or grip.
 According to the findings of our survey, it was found that the usual age when Excision and Infibulations are performed is between seven and nine years of age.

 In some cases, instead of suturing together the raw edges of the wound, these are held together with thorns that are inserted on opposite sides of the wound and then laced together with thread and left in place for seven days or until the tissues of the wound have had time to fuse together.
-This type of infibulation is often practiced by nomads and agro–pastoralists.
+This type of infibulation is often

 Since bleeding will occur and since there will be some secretions for some days, the family usually finds an old mat or floor covering that can later be discarded.